-A payment distribution function based on a heuristic (f) will be implemented to allow a payment distribution proportional to this heuristic.
-For example, one could think of distributing payments based on the number of individuals contributing to each dataset.
-In this case, the marketplace would be allowed to ask and register a payment division based on this information provided if it is available and provided to the framework.
-In this specific case, somehow, it is assumed that the value of a data source s_i is proportional to $f(s_i)$, instead of using the accuracy data to a model or a calculation based on the actual data that is part of the transaction.
-This additional function allows accommodating more simple use cases where the relative value of data can be approximated by certain characteristics of datasets shared with the buyer (e.g., volume, number of sources, or even equitable share).
+Moreover, a payment distribution function based on a heuristic (f) is implementable by using the former framework, as well.
+For instance, one could think of distributing payments based on the number of individuals contributing to each dataset, or based on the average km per day their location information covers.
+In this case, a specific model must be available in the marketplace that calculates $f(s_i)$ based on data from individuals $d(s_i)$, and provides this $f(s_i)$ as the accuracy so to divide the payment based on the heuristic.
+This way the DVTUP model allows the TE to accommodate more simple use cases where the relative value of data can be approximated by certain characteristics of datasets shared with the buyer (e.g., volume, number of sources, or even equitable share).

-According to the former implementations, the framework (vbdeFramework) will encapsulate all the functions needed to calculate the payment division function.
+According to the former design, the framework (vbdeFramework) will encapsulate all the functions needed to calculate the payment division function.
 Consequently, the framework needs to implement the following set of methods:

 - Initialization of the framework (constructor) which will require the user to provide classes implementing all vbdeDataCombination, vbdeModel and vbdeValueFunction interfaces. - Methods to manage an optional buffer to store a(K) and avoid repeated execution of the model for the same set of inputs.
-This buffer will be specific to a certain task (model + value function).
+This buffer, which is specific to a certain task (model + value function), will be stored in the DVTUP server. - Execute the whole value-based data valuation pipeline to get a(K), optimizing the processing time by previously checking the buffer. - Parallelize the execution of works in different threads and processes to speed up the execution of algorithms.

-- Execute the whole value-based data valuation pipeline to get a(K), optimizing the processing time by previously checking the buffer. - Parallelize the execution of works in different threads and processes to speed up the execution of algorithms. - Retrieve information about the valuation of data sources, namely any of the following: - o Get the value of a specific source s_i in S, $a(s_i)$, - o Get the value of a set of sources K (subset of S), a(K), - o Get an individual valuation of all the sources in S, by running the model using each of them exclusively and returning $a(s_i)$, s_i in S, - o Get a leave-one-out valuation of sources in a set K, by running |S| times the model, using in execution i all the information except $d(s_i)$.
+- Retrieve information about the valuation of data sources, namely any of the following: - o Get the value of a specific source s_i in S, $a(s_i)$, - o Get the value of a set of sources K (subset of S), a(K), - o Get an individual valuation of all the sources in S, by running the model using each of them exclusively and returning a(s_i), s_i in S, - o Get a leave-one-out valuation of sources in a set K, by running |S| times the model, using in execution i all the information except $d(s_i)$.
 The leave one out value of (LOO_i) is defined as: $LOO_i = a(S) a(S s_i)$, - Calculate the exact Shapley value of a source s_i in a set of source S' subset of S (f(s_i), defined as the average marginal accuracy added by each source to each combination of the rest of sources in S':